nastaranpashaei-glitch/E-commerce-Analysis-Project/README.md

 # E-commerce Database Analysis Project

-This project contains a comprehensive data analysis of an e-commerce database, performed as a **group case study** for Data analyst by Riverloop(Forma.Temp).
+This project contains a comprehensive data analysis of an e-commerce database, performed as a **group case study** for Data analyst course by Riverloop(Forma.Temp).

 The analysis is divided into two parts: